Guardian Connector

 “Indigenous Peoples remain largely excluded from the collection, use and application of data about them, their lands and their cultures.
 Existing data and data infrastructure fail to recognize Indigenous knowledge and world views and do not meet Indigenous Peoples’ current and future data needs.”

-Guardian Connector is being built with Indigenous partners to close this gap, guided by principles of Indigenous Data Sovereignty, so communities can fully own, manage, and trust their data.
+Guardian Connector is being built with Indigenous partner organizations to help close this gap, guided by the principles of Indigenous Data Sovereignty and designed to support Indigenous-led guardianship.

 Wayana territory, Suriname